-AMF Bakery Systems (UK) Ltd. is committed to protecting information which identifies and relates to you or other individuals (personal information) and complying with data protection laws.
+AMF Bakery Systems, inclusive of AMF Bakery Systems (UK) Ltd., AMF Europe B.V, and Markel Food Group Tianjin/AMF China, is committed to protecting information which identifies and relates to you or other individuals (personal information) and complying with data protection laws.

 Our Site may contain links to other third party websites.
 If you follow a link to any of those third party websites, please note that they have their own privacy policies and that we do not accept any responsibility or liability for their policies or processing of your personal information.

 We may collect and process the following personal information about you:

 - information that you provide by filling in forms or upload to us

 - if you contact us, we may keep a record of that correspondence, voicemail or details of any conversation we may have with you;

 - details of your visits to our website and information collected through cookies and other tracking technologies including, but not limited to, your IP address and domain name, your browser version and operating system, traffic data, location data, web logs and other communication data, and the resources that you access;